Getting Ready to Sell?

 Updating windows can also return a solid portion of the investment (78 % for wood frames and 77 % for vinyl).
 New, energy-efficient windows also helps reduce energy leakage from the home and can bring down heating and cooling bills.
 A recently expanded federal tax credit can help defray the cost for purchasing and installing qualifying windows.
 Visit www.nahb.org/efficiencytaxcredit for more details.

 A minor kitchen remodel can improve the look without costing a bundle, and yields an 80 % return.
 Consider replacing cabinetry fronts, countertops, and flooring.
 Installing low-flow faucets and energy-efficient appliances can also reduce water and energy expenses.

 - Remodel the bathroom.

-Payback on remodeling a bathroom can reach 75 percent with new fixtures, tile, toilet, vanity and lighting.
-Low flow toilets consumer less water and can decrease the monthly water bill.
+Payback on remodeling a bathroom can reach 75 % with new fixtures, tile, toilet, vanity and lighting.
+Low flow toilets consume less water and can decrease the monthly water bill.